microsoft/Kusto-Query-Language/doc/asoperator.md

 | union withsource=TableName (range x from 1 to 10 step 1 | as T2)
 ```

-Alternatively, you can write the same example, as follows:
+Alternatively, you can write the same example as follows:

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/?query=H4sIAAAAAAAAAyvNy8zPUyjPLMkozi8tSk61DUlMykn1S8xNVdAoSsxLT1WoUEgrys9VMFQoyVcwNFAoLkktAHJqFBKLFUIMNXWIUWakCQB5tG07ZwAAAA==" target="_blank">Run the query</a>